Measuring Association Between Labels and Free-Text Rationales: Conclusion

 \section{Conclusion}

-After demonstrating the weaknesses certain models exhibit for natural language rationalization tasks, we propose two measurements of label-rationale association in self-rationalizing models.
-We find that models based on T5 exhibit high robustness equivalence but low attribution overlap, motivating future work on expanding analysis to more properties.
+After demonstrating the weaknesses that pipeline models exhibit for free-text rationalization tasks, we propose two measurements of label-rationale association in self-rationalizing models.
+We find that on three free-text rationalization datasets for CommonsenseQA and SNLI, models based on T5 exhibit high robustness equivalence and feature importance agreement, demonstrating that they pass a necessary sanity check for generating faithful free-text rationales.

-We believe this research direction to be important moving forward, as a complement to development of more complicated architectures.
-Although our measurements do not guarantee faithfulness, by viewing faithful interpretability as a spectrum, we make a step to quantitatively situate widely used models on it.
+Future work can expand analysis to more properties.
+We believe this research direction to be important moving forward due to the advantages of large multi-task explanation models, and as a complement to development of interpretable architectures that can be fickle and task-specific.
+Although our measurements address only necessary and not sufficient properties, by viewing faithful interpretability as a spectrum, we make a step to quantitatively situate common models on it.